MicrosoftDocs/sql-docs/docs/advanced-analytics/using-the-microsoftml-package.md

 ## What's in MicrosoftML

-MicrosoftML contains a variety of machine learnign algorithms and transformations that ahve been highly optimized for performance.
+MicrosoftML contains a variety of machine learning algorithms and transformations that have been optimized for performance.

 ### Machine learning algorithms